ShivaBuda/Travel-website/README.md

 # Travel-website2
-Simple static website only using float.
+Simple static multipage website only using float.
 Learnt from Harshit Vasisth Youtube Channel.